Category Do This

 Continue reading…

-NINE GLORIOUS DAYS ON THE MOST PERFECT GREEK ISLAND
+FOLEGANDROS, THE PERFECT UNDER-THE-RADAR GREEK ISLAND

 [FOLEGANDROS, GREECE] — A video and music overview of the best beaches, hotels and restaurants of the under-the-radar island of Folegandros.
 For more details, visit the Folegandros page on my website.

-HIKING AND BOATING THROUGH FRANCE’S GORGE DU VERDON
+HIKING AND BOATING THROUGH FRANCE’S GORGES DU VERDON

-[GORGE DU VERDON, FRANCE] — All along the skinny serpentine road that follows each side of the Gorge due Verdon canyon rim are cool slot canyons to explore.
-Canyons like this awesome hike below the jaw dropping Point Sublime.
-I wasn’t planning on this hike.
-Just stumbled on it and kept going.
-The path descends to follow along the water, climbing up ladders and disappearing into cool dark tunnels, emerging on the other side.
+[GORGES DU VERDON, FRANCE] — I wasn’t planning on this hike.
+It was all innocent, really.
+I just stumbled on the signs and kept going.
+I had no water, no backpack, no raingear, no flashlight, no map, no guidebook.
+But the Scope-colored water and steep canyon kept pulling me “just a little farther.”
+The path descends to follow along the water, then climbing up ladders, dodging between stone arches then, disappearing into cool dark tunnels, emerging on the other side.
 When I say tunnels, I mean pitch black tunnels.
-“Signs warn you should have a headlamp.
-“Hahaha, we don’t need no stinking torchiers.”
-I mumbled to myself as I entered that last and longest tunnel.”
-Okay, click this video, turn your sound up and then start reading: Well, they were serious.
-Unbeknownst to
+Signs warn you should have a headlamp.
+Not having one, I mumbled to myself “Hahaha, we don’t need no stinking torchiers” as I entered that last… and longest tunnel.”
+Well, they were serious.
+Unbeknownst to me,

 Continue reading…